 Heidi Holtan

-Director of Content and Public AffairsHeidi Holtan is KAXE's Director of Content and Public Affairs where she manages producers and is the local host of Morning Edition from NPR.
-Heidi is a regional correspondent for WDSE/WRPT's Duluth Public Television’s Almanac North.
+Director of Content and Public AffairsHeidi Holtan is Director of Content and Public Affairs.
+She manages producers/hosts and is the host of the KAXE Morning Show, including a variety of local content like Phenology, What's for Breakfast, Area Voices, The Sports Page and much more, alongside Morning Edition from NPR.

 -